D'Influence: Biography

+and No. 19 on the UK Independent Singles Chart.

+During 1998 a non album cover of Michael Jackson's "Rock with you", was released by Echo Records.
+This song peaked at No. 30 on the UK Singles Chart, No. 4 on the UK Independent Singles Chart and No. 6 on the UK R&B Singles Chart.

 In 2017, the band regrouped for one-off concerts at various top London clubs and summer festivals in the UK.
 Reviewing their 'generation-spanning' set at Love Supreme festival, Mike Hobart of the Financial Times praised "the slinky, bass-heavy grooves that sustained their success in the 1990s."
 He also proclaimed that D'Influence "last played a festival 17 years ago, their current revival coming about after a promoter saw... their annual get-together jam on Instagram.
 The band has lost none of its sass."
 2018 saw further performances in the UK, Africa and Europe.

 Other work

 As a group, D'Influence have produced and remixed hit singles for British pop and R&B artists such as Mark Morrison ("Return of the Mack"), Shola Ama ("You Might Need Somebody", "Much Love"), Lighthouse Family ("Raincloud") and for Ultra Naté ("New Kind of Medicine").
 They have also remixed songs for Mick Jagger, Tom Jones, American rapper Jay-Z ("Wishing on a Star", Bring It On: The Best of Jay-Z), and performed live with Icelandic singer-songwriter Björk (Later with Jools Holland).